 Season Birria: Taste and add salt if desired

-Serve: If serving as a bowl of stew or chili, provide lime wedges, diced white onion and finely chopped cilantro.
+Serve: If serving as a bowl of stew or chili, provide lime wedges, diced white onion and finely chopped cilantro on the side.
 Top with grated melting cheese (Oaxacan or Mozzarella) if desired.

 If making tacos, dip corn tortillas into a pie pan of the sauce to moisten, fill with meat and melting cheese, cook the sauce into the tortilla in a sauté pan while the cheese melts.
 It should get kind of chewy.

-The grilled tacos are dipped in a cup of the birria broth.
-The sauce might need to be diluted with hot water or unsalted broth in order to provide the traditional consommé used for dipping tacos at the table.
+Grilled birria tacos are dipped in a cup of birria broth.
+The sauce will need to be diluted with hot water or unsalted broth in order to provide the traditional consommé used for dipping tacos at the table.
 Serve with lime wedges, diced white onion and finely chopped cilantro.
 Provide hot sauce on the side for those who think the only good chili is a very spicy chili.